fhioki/map-/docs/source/input_file.rst

 Flags
 -----
-Flags are applied to individual lines.
+Flags are applied to individual lines as indicated in the 'LINE PROPERTIES' section of the input file above.
 These flags control the output text stream:

 +--------------------+------------------------------------------------------------------------+